ghostseven/doom64-dc/README.md

 Check that your Doom 64 IWAD is the correct one.

-The below are two possible md5sum outputs that will lead the the correct N64 format maps being generated.
+The below are two possible md5sum outputs that will lead to the correct N64 format maps being generated.

     md5sum DOOM64.WAD
     654c57d19f5c4a52cf8c63e34caa2fd2 DOOM64.WAD